 If the surviving spouse is a member of the Auxiliary and such surviving spouse, does not retain or acquire an interest in a yacht moored with 35 miles of the clubhouse, such surviving spouse, upon application, may remain a member of the Auxiliary and be entitled to all of the membership benefits of an Associate Member Solely upon payment of annual dues to the Auxiliary, except that compliance with minimum spending shall be excused.

 If a surviving spouse wishes to retain Associate Member status through the Auxiliary, as provided herein, a twelve (12) month grace period will be allowed during which time yacht ownership shall not bar such status.

 Article V – Obligations of Members

 The success of the club shall depend upon all members making appropriate financial contribution for the support of the club and upon all members actively participating in the affairs of the club.
 The success of the Club shall further depend upon all members acting in accord with standards of conduct appropriate to the yachting community.

 Any person being admitted to membership shall pay such initiation fee as may be established from time to time.
 Initiation fees need not be uniform among the various categories of membership.
 The current schedule of initiation fees is attached to these By-Laws as Appendix A.

-The then current schedule of initiation fees can be amended through the Budget Process or at a special meeting, provided twenty-one (21) days notice is mailed to all members eligible to vote at such meeting.
+The then current schedule of initiation fees can be amended through the Budget Process or at a special meeting, provided twenty-one (21) days’ notice is transmitted to all members eligible to vote at such meeting.